Roots and Radishes

 Description

-This kale Caesar salad is a modern take on its traditional counterpart and is a vegetarian-friendly nutrient powerhouse!
-Complete with garlic roasted chickpeas for protein, buttery avocado for creaminess and healthy fats, parmesan for that salty goodness, and a yogurt-based homemade Caesar dressing.
+This kale Caesar salad is vegetarian-friendly and nourishing!
+Complete with garlic roasted chickpeas for protein, buttery avocado for creaminess, parmesan for that salty goodness, and yogurt-based homemade Caesar dressing.

 Ingredients